rancher/fleet/docs/install.md

   -n, --namespace string    namespace (default "default")
 ```

-Installation is accomplished typically by doing `fleet install controller | kubectl apply -f -`.
+Installation is accomplished typically by doing `fleet install manager | kubectl apply -f -`.
 The `agent-image` and
 `controller-image` fields are important if you wish to run Fleet from a private registry.
 The `system-namespace` is the
 namespace the fleet controller runs in and also the namespace the cluster agents will run in all clusters.
 This is
 by default `fleet-system` and it is recommended to keep the default value.